Written by M. Sean High—Staff Attorney

 Farmland Preservation: Pennsylvania Announces the Preservation of 44 New Farms

 On October 13, 2017, the Pennsylvania Department of Agriculture (PDA) announced that the Pennsylvania Agricultural Land Preservation Board has placed 3,620 acres on 44 farms into the Pennsylvania farmland preservation program.
 PDA stated that the newly preserved farmland is located in Adams, Berks, Bucks, Butler, Chester, Cumberland, Dauphin, Erie, Franklin, Greene, Lancaster, Lawrence, Lehigh, Lycoming, Mercer, Monroe, Montgomery, Northampton, Washington and Westmoreland counties.
-According to PDA, under the Pennsylvania farmland preservation program began, which began in 1988, “federal, state, county and local governments have invested nearly $1.4 billion to preserve 542,800 acres on 5,213 farms in 59 counties for future agricultural production.”
+According to PDA, under the Pennsylvania farmland preservation program, which began in 1988, “federal, state, county and local governments have invested nearly $1.4 billion to preserve 542,800 acres on 5,213 farms in 59 counties for future agricultural production.”

 House Rules Committee